davezuko/flux-introduction/README.md

 Flux
 ----

+So unidirectional data flow and smart/dumb components sound like a great idea, but how do they fit together?
+What kind of architecture surrounds them?
+Enter Flux.

+Flux boils down to a pretty basic concept: data flows in one direction through your application, with data and the actions that change it being centralized in stores.
+Components react to changes in stores, but it's important to note that they react based on the new state that's produced, not the events themselves.

-Flux boils down to a pretty basic concept: your core application state should be able to be represented by a single "input" at any point in time.
+If you take this description further, it can be extrapolated to state that your core application state should be able to be represented by a single "input" at any point in time.
 And, similar to components, an application is just one big function that encompasses a bunch of smaller functions.
 You take some state representation, run it through your application, and out pops a result!

 ### Stores